 Run First Aid to check your external hard drive

 Don't ignore that the errors on the external hard drive can also lead to the repeated popping up of the hint 'Disk Not Ejected Properly' on Mac.
-The errors on the hard drive interfere with the operating system to recognize the drive correctly, causing the external hard drive keeps ejecting itself on Mac.
+The errors on the hard drive interfere with the operating system recognizing the drive correctly, causing the external hard drive to keep ejecting itself on Mac.

 You can run First Aid to check and fix the tiny errors on the external hard drive.